Working for under $10 an hour

-Workers lured to NZ in Facebook scam are paid under $10 an hour on orchards
+Claim workers lured to NZ in Facebook scam, paid under $10 an hour on orchards

 An investigation has been launched into the trafficking of migrant labour for orchards using Facebook.